-The sanctions above will be recorded in the Class Teacher's behaviour folder.
+ALL behaviour that require the sanctions above will be recorded in the Class Teacher's behaviour folder.

-APPENDIX 3 STEP BY STEP ACTION FOR SANCTION
+STEP BY STEP ACTION FOR SANCTION

 1. Verbal reminder/warning All staff must be clear on what the warning is.
-F example, "You need to stop talking to X"
+For example, "You need to stop talking to X"

-2. First reminder/warning is given if behaviour 'Cooling' down time in class'

-continues. -1 Dojo

-3. Second reminder/ warning is given if behaviour 'cooling down in class'
+Second warning is given if behaviour continues.
+'Cooling' down time in class -2 Dojos

-continues. -1 Dojo

-4. If the behavior persists 'Cool down time' in their buddy 'class'
+3. If the behaviour persists 'Cool down time' in their 'buddy class' -2 Dojos

-The delians persons Reflection-time out sheet

-1 st WHITE LETTER SE I NT HOME
+1 st WHITE LETTER SENT HOME

+Record this behaviour onto SIMS

+4. If disruptive behaviour continues and 1-3 is repeated 2 nd WHITE LETTER SENT HOME

-Record this behavior onto SIMS
+Record this behaviour onto SIMS

+-2 Dojos

-5. If disruptive behavior/warning continues and 1-3 is Cooling down in class
+5. If disruptive behaviour continues and 1-3 is repeated 3 rd WHITE LETTER SENT HOME

-repeated -1 Dojo

-6. If behaviour/warning persists 'Cooling down time in buddy class'

-Reflection-time out sheets

--2Dojos

-2 nd WHITE LETTER SE NT HOME

-Record this behavior onto SIMS
+Record this behaviour onto SIMS

+-2 Dojos

-7. If disruptive behavior continues and 1-3 is repeated and they have already had 1 st and 2 nd white letters
+6. If disruptive behaviour continues and 1-3 is repeated.
 1st YELLOW LETTER SENT HOME

-Record this behavior onto SIMS
+Record this behaviour onto SIMS

 -2 Dojos

+7. If disruptive behaviour continues and 1-3 is repeated and they already one yellow letter .
+2nd YELLOW LETTER SENT HOME

+Record this behaviour onto SIMS

+-2 Dojos

-1 st Yellow letters should only be e given if the child is:
+Yellow letters should be given if the child is:

-1.displaying persistent disruptive behavior
+- displaying persistent disruptive behaviour

-2. Ignoring or not following instructions
+- ignoring or not following instructions

-3. stopping himself and others from learning
+- stopping himself and others from learning

 If the child is showing continuous disruptive behaviour and the steps above have been put in place.